LennyN95/mhubio-pathology/README.md

-# mhubio-pathology
+# mhubio-test-collection
-Collection of pathology modules for mhubio.
+Test collection for mhubio to test extension modules, e.g. to support pathology modules in MHub.